 - Phoenix: A Braille embosser that uses Duxbury and Firebird software to translate text and graphics, respectively, into tactile format.
 Materials must be in a Word document in order for them to be Braille embossed.

-- CCTV’s: A closed-circuit television (CCTV) system uses a stand-mounted or hand-held video camera to project a magnified image onto a video monitor or a television (TV) screen.
+- CCTV: Closed-circuit television (CCTV) system using a stand-mounted or hand-held video camera to project a magnified image onto a video monitor or a television (TV) screen.

-- Braille N’ Speak: The Braille 'n Speak combines speech with a standard Perkins-style keyboard.
+- Braille N’ Speak: Braille 'n Speak combines speech with a standard Perkins-style keyboard.